nordeim/The-Scent-oa5/docs/README_v6.md

 **The Scent** is more than just an e-commerce platform — it’s an experience.
 Built specifically to support the sale and recommendation of **premium aromatherapy products**, the platform integrates:

 *   A clean, modern, responsive UI/UX powered by Tailwind CSS and subtle animations (AOS.js, Particles.js).
-*   Personalized shopping via an interactive scent finder quiz (**Functional**).
+*   Personalized shopping via an interactive scent finder quiz.
-*   Dynamic product catalog with categories, filtering, sorting, and functional pagination (**Functional, Filtering Fixed**).
+*   Dynamic product catalog with categories, filtering, sorting, and functional pagination.
 *   A functional shopping cart with AJAX updates, item removal, and an updated grid UI. *(Storage inconsistency needs review)*.
 *   Secure user authentication (Login/Registration/Password Reset/Profile Update) with robust validation, utilizing AJAX where appropriate. **Functional.**
 *   A modular PHP codebase (MVC-inspired) for easy customization and future growth.
 *   A **functional core checkout process**, including page load, AJAX interactions, payment intent creation, and **reliable order confirmation display** after successful payment.
-*   Functional user account pages with a consistent UI (**UI Fixed**).

 Designed for extensibility, performance, and user-centric experience, The Scent provides a solid foundation for wellness or natural product businesses.
-This README reflects the current state (**v3.2**), including recent critical fixes for account UI, quiz flow, product filtering, checkout load, and order confirmation flows, while highlighting areas like cart storage and rate limiting that require standardization for production deployment.
+This README reflects the current state (**v3.1**), including recent critical fixes for checkout and order confirmation flows, while highlighting areas like cart storage and rate limiting that require standardization for production deployment.

 ---